 Many generative AI models are built to absorb user-inputted data to improve the underlying models over time, in essence helping them learn and build knowledge.
 That data, in turn, could be used to answer a prompt from someone else, possibly exposing private or proprietary information to the public.
-Azure OpenAI Services now provide ChatGPT-4 services on customers own tenants, therefore not exposing their data to anyone outside of their organisation.
+The more your business uses this technology, the more likely it is others could access your sensitive or confidential information.
+Thus, your organization needs to figure out how to protect its intellectual property while still being able to enjoy the benefits of generative Al applications.